quangthangisme/tp/docs/DeveloperGuide.md

 * 2b.
 A task with the same name already exists.

   * 2b1.
 TC displays an error message: "Task <name> already exists."

     Use case ends.

 **Use case 2: Add Contact to Existing Task**

 **MSS**

+1. User searches for the contact's ID (UC:TBD)
-1. User provides input to associate a contact with a task.
+2. User provides input to associate a contact with a task.
-2. TC validates the input.
+3. TC validates the input.
-3. TC associates the task with the contact and confirms the update.
+4. TC associates the task with the contact and confirms the update.

    Use case ends.

 **Extensions**

-* 2a.
+* 3a.
 User provides an empty task name.

-  * 2a1.
+  * 3a1.
 TC displays an error message: "Task name cannot be empty."

     Use case ends.

-* 2b.
+* 3b.
 The specified task does not exist.

-  * 2b1.
+  * 3b1.
 TC displays an error message: "Task <name> not found."

     Use case ends.

-* 2c.
+* 3c.
 The specified contact does not exist.

-  * 2c1.
+  * 3c1.
 TC displays an error message: "Contact <contact_id> not found."

     Use case ends.

-* 2d.
+* 3d.
 The task is already assigned to the contact.

-  * 2d1.
+  * 3d1.
 TC displays an error message: "Task <name> already exists for <contact_id>."

     Use case ends.

 **Use case 3: Remove Contact from Existing Task**

 **MSS**

+1. User finds all contacts associated with a task (UC:TBD)
-1. User provides input to remove a contact from a task.
+2. User provides input to remove a contact from a task.
-2. TC validates the input.
+3. TC validates the input.
-3. TC removes the association and confirms the update.
+4. TC removes the association and confirms the update.

    Use case ends.

 **Extensions**

-* 2a.
+* 3a.
 User provides an empty task name.

-  * 2a1.
+  * 3a1.
 TC displays an error message: "Task name cannot be empty."

     Use case ends.

-* 2b.
+* 3b.
 The specified task does not exist.

-  * 2b1.
+  * 3b1.
 TC displays an error message: "Task <name> not found."

     Use case ends.

-* 2c.
+* 3c.
 The specified contact does not exist.

-  * 2c1.
+  * 3c1.
 TC displays an error message: "Contact <contact_id> not found."

     Use case ends.

-* 2d.
+* 3d.
 The task is not assigned to the contact.

-  * 2d1.
+  * 3d1.
 TC displays an error message: "Task <name> is not assigned to <contact_id>."

     Use case ends.

 **Use case 4: Mark a Todo as Done**